alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Introduction to Cutoff Times
 --------------------------------------------

-For a given :class:`EntitySet <EntitySet>`, there are many possible questions that you might want to ask.
-Trying to predict customer purchases an hour in advance is mechanically different from trying to predict purchases a day in advance.
-Often, it's desirable to test multiple questions and explore which one you want to use in production.
-Featuretools makes that process easier by use of cutoff times.
+For a given :class:`EntitySet <EntitySet>`, there are many possible prediction problems that you might want to solve.
+Trying to predict customer purchases an hour in advance uses different data than trying to predict purchases a day in advance.
+Often, it's desirable to test multiple questions and explore which one you want to use.
+Featuretools makes that process easier through cutoff times.

 A **cutoff_time** dataframe is a concise way of passing complicated instructions to :func:`Deep Feature Synthesis <dfs>` (DFS).
 Each row contains a instance id, a time and optionally, a label.
 For every unique id-time pair, we will create a row of the feature matrix.